gtors/httpj/docs/third_party_packages.md

 # Third Party Packages

-As HTTPX usage grows, there is an expanding community of developers building tools and libraries that integrate with HTTPX, or depend on HTTPX.
+As HTTPJ usage grows, there is an expanding community of developers building tools and libraries that integrate with HTTPJ, or depend on HTTPJ.
 Here are some of them.

 ## Plugins